NMFES/vuetify-multiple-draggable-dialogs/README.md

 # Introduction
-A mixin that gives ability to have multiple active draggable dialogs
+A mixin that gives ability to have multiple active draggable dialogs.
+Also it moves these dialogs to the screen center when window resized to make them visible.

 # Quick start